Nino Schurter: 2014

 Schurter joined the Australian road race cycling team Orica–GreenEDGE during the 2014 season.
 He took part in the Tour de Romandie and the Tour de Suisse.

 In the 2014, mountain bike season, he lost his World Cup and World Championships titles.
 He finished in second place in Hafjell, Norway and ended up his season behind Julien Absalon at the World Cup in Méribel.

 2015

 In 2015, Schurter fully committed to his mountain bike career as he had the 2016 Olympics in Rio on his agenda for the next two years.
 He competed in the 2015 European Games for Switzerland, in mountain biking.
 He won the gold medal in the event.

 2016

-Schurter won his fifth world championship in men's cross-country at the 2016 UCI Mountain Bike & Trials World Championships at Nové Město, Czech Republic.
+Schurter won his fifth world championship in men's cross-country at the 2016 UCI Mountain Bike & Trials World Championships at Nové Město na Moravě, Czech Republic.
 This equaled the record of Julien Absalon, who has also won five titles in the event.
 At the 2016 Summer Olympic, he won the gold medal, finishing before Jaroslav Kulhavý and Carlos Coloma Nicolás.